Secondary Education

 Academic Success and Tutoring Center

 With the Academic Support Centers, you might be a writing tutor, a reading tutor, or a subject-specific tutor.
-You will be trained in both the subject that you tutor and how to be an effective tutor.
+You will be trained in both the subject you tutor and how to tutor effectively.
 Both skills will help you in your career as a teacher.

 Volunteer Tutor Experience

 Even if you don't need a paying job, building your work experience is important.
-Check out these volunteer tutor experiences that you will find on campus.
+Check out these volunteer tutor experiences that you can find on campus.

 Teaching English Abroad

-Maybe you aren't ready for graduate school or you want some great life experiences before you settle into a more traditional career.
+Maybe you aren't ready for graduate school, or you want some great life experiences before you settle into a more traditional career.
 Many BYU-Idaho English graduates teach English abroad for a semester or a year or longer.
 A quick Google search will show you numerous companies that are looking for English teachers.
+Find more information about getting a job teaching English abroad below: